-The glass panels on this fireplace are held in place by a number of retaining bolts and gasketed clamps.
-These instructions will show you how to remove and install the clamps and glass panels.
+The Modore 185 has an outer and inner glass panel; the inner is held in place by two rope gaskets.
+These instructions will show you how to remove and reinstall the inner and outer glass panels.

-Please read these instructions completely before proceeding and visit our website or use the QR code below for more information.
+Please read these instructions completely before proceeding.